frank-engel/frank-engel/README.md

 - ⚡ Fun fact: ...
 -->

-**👋 Hi!
-I'm Frank Engel (he/him/his), and I'm a Geographer at the U.S. Geological Survey based in San Antonio, Texas.
+**I'm a Geographer at the U.S. Geological Survey based in San Antonio, Texas.
 This is my personal GitHub.**

 - 🏢 I am working on integrating IoT, camera and computer vision tech into the USGS observation network
 - ⚙️ I use often: `.py`, `.m`, `.json`, `.yml`, `opencv`, `numpy`, `scipy`, `pandas`